googleapis/google-cloud-dotnet/README.md

 The BigQuery client library is in pre-release state and is more likely to have significant surface changes over time.
 Still, if you would like to experiment with it, we would welcome your feedback.

 #### Installation
-The package is available on Google's [public MyGet feed][google-myget-feed], where you'll also find the right Package Source to add in Visual Studio.
-Once done, the package can be installed in the following manner:
+The package is available on [NuGet](https://www.nuget.org/packages/Google.Bigquery.V2) and can be installed in the following manner:

 ```sh
 PM> Install-Package Google.Bigquery.V2 -Prerelease